العربية 中文 русский Français

 • Business & Management Subjects

-Common Business Subjects
+Business Foundation Subjects

 This subject provides a comprehensive overview of management process and organisational behaviour for students to understand the foundations of management theory and the nature of human behaviour operating within organisations.
 The subject covers the history and contemporary analysis of management theory and concepts relating to: individual, group and organisational processes within business contexts.
 This subject enhances student’s fundamental knowledge and learning skills in problem solving and decision making required to successfully engage with and complete further subjects within their postgraduate management degree.
 This subject also develops students’ communication and teamwork skills and application of knowledge to analyse, consolidate and synthesise complex information.